Scaling & Root Planing

 What do the procedures entail?

-Drs.
-Pescheret, Hyde, Greising and Tzanos will only perform scaling and root planing after a thorough examination of the mouth, which may include taking X-rays and visually examining the mouth.
+Dr. Hyde, Dr. Greising, Dr. Tzanos and Dr. Erdle will only perform scaling and root planing after a thorough examination of the mouth, which may include taking X-rays and visually examining the mouth.
 Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, we may recommend scaling and root planing.
 In some cases, a local anesthetic may be used during the procedure.
 We may also prescribe a course of antibiotics following the procedure, depending on your specific needs.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area at or below the gum line, along the root.